 Optimising a website and acquiring backlinks is work that continuously builds upon itself.
 Each step creates a long lasting improvement on the website's performance and any money spent is an investment for long term benefits.
 This is unlike advertising expenses which are used up in a matter of seconds, resulting in a minimal long term benefits.

 My off site optimisation section contains articles on how to acquire quality incoming links for your website.

 The internet is a very different marketing tool to the standard media outlets.
 Most forms of media advertising are targeted at a broad audience and have a limited life span (TV, billboards, radio, newspapers).
-Websites live for a long time and are constantly selling themselves, as long as they are optimised and have incoming links.
+Websites live for a long time and are constantly selling themselves.
 Marketing and online advertising can be finely targeted in order to optimise Return On Investment (ROI).

-Getting online with a website can be a very cheap form of marketing.
+Getting online via a website can be a very cheap form of marketing.
 With relatively low setup and running costs they can attract a continuous stream of customers.
-Optimising a website can produce long lasting improvements in results from a one off cost.
+Optimising a website can produce long lasting improvements from a one off cost.
 This makes websites become even more cost effective over time.

 All the content in this website follows an ethical approach to help you improve your website.
 Some other companies and advisors use what is called "black hat" techniques, designed to fool search engines into placing the website higher in search results than they deserve.
 I believe this is unethical and also short term thinking as it can get websites penalised or even banned.

 Many techniques shown on this website are approved or even endorsed by search engines or related bodies.